bagerard/Whack-A-Pi/README.md

     GPIOZERO_PIN_FACTORY=mock BUTTON_THREAD=1 python main.py

+In case a button breaks or is not available, it is also possible to remove it from the game by its index (starting at 0) with for instance:

+    DISABLED_BTN=4

 And the following is what I use when it runs on the Pi with the external monitor plugged in:

     SDL_VIDEO_WINDOW_POS=0,0 python main.py